 - 10.1.4 No electric motors may be installed in chemical tanks.
 Pump motor arrangements must provide for an automatic shutdown if the pump loses suction.
-A pump motor shutdown must actuate audible and visual alarms and either a lockable circuit breaker or lockable switch that disconnects power to the motor must be provided. - 10.1.5 The National Electric Code, NFPA 70, Art.
-500-504, shall be the standard of hazardous areas.
-Section I, Cites 4-8-3/13 and Section II, Cite: II-1/45 apply. - 10.1.6 Electric motors are not permitted in the cargo area.
+A pump motor shutdown must actuate audible and visual alarms and either a lockable circuit breaker or lockable switch that disconnects power to the motor must be provided. - 10.1.5 All electrical installations in hazardous locations are to comply with the general requirements of IEC 60092-502: 1999 "Electrical installations in ships -tankers" and must be supplemented by the interpretations and additional requirements of IEC 60092-502: 1999 issued by the U.S. Coast Guard in April 2009.
+The mentioned requirements are listed on the Coast Guard's Alternate compliance website as "USCG Supplemental Requirements for use of "IEC 60092-502:1999 for application of SOLAS regulation II-1/45.11 to U.S. flag vessels".

+10.1.6 Electric motors are not permitted in the cargo area.